Tulsa race massacre: Attack by air

 Franklin reports seeing multiple machine guns firing at night and hearing "thousands and thousands of guns" being fired simultaneously from all directions.
-He states that he was arrested by "a thousand boys, it seemed,...firing their guns every step they took."
+He states that he was arrested by "a thousand boys, it seemed,... firing their guns every step they took."
+An account of Franklin's experiences during this event appears in his autobiography, My Life and an Era.

 Arrival of National Guard troops

-Adjutant General Charles Barrett of the Oklahoma National Guard arrived by special train at about 9:15 a.m., with 109 troops from Oklahoma City.
+Adjutant General Charles F. Barrett of the Oklahoma National Guard arrived by special train at about 9:15 a.m., with 109 troops from Oklahoma City.
 Ordered in by the governor, he could not legally act until he had contacted all the appropriate local authorities, including Mayor T. D. Evans, the sheriff, and the police chief.
 Meanwhile, his troops paused to eat breakfast.
 Barrett summoned reinforcements from several other Oklahoma cities.
 Barrett declared martial law at 11:49 a.m., and by noon the troops had managed to suppress most of the remaining violence.

-Thousands of Black residents had fled the city; another 4,000 people had been rounded up and detained at various centers.
+Thousands of black residents had fled the city; another 4,000 people had been rounded up and detained at various centers.
 Under martial law, the detainees were required to carry identification cards.
 As many as 6,000 Greenwood residents were interned at three local facilities: Convention Hall (now known as the Tulsa Theater), the Tulsa County Fairgrounds (then located about a mile northeast of Greenwood) and McNulty Park (a baseball stadium at Tenth Street and Elgin Avenue).

 A 1921 letter from an officer of the Service Company, Third Infantry, Oklahoma National Guard, who arrived on May 31, 1921, reported numerous events related to the suppression of the riot: